aidbus/Defuse-the-Bomb-Aidan-Anthony-Pedro/README.md

-All files used for troubleshooting / testing in test.files.
+All files used for troubleshooting / testing in test.code.

 Main, fully functional program in main.code.